-As part of the funding agreement signed December 1, 2011 with HEP Investments, LLC, the Company recorded a derivative liability of \$552,988.
+In connection with the funding agreement signed December 1, 2011 with HEP Investments, LLC, the Company recorded a derivative liability of \$552,988.
 This represents the future value of the stock to be issued under the terms of the convertible debt.
 This derivative liability was valued utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.17, expected volatility of 151.45% over the two year contractual life of the note, an annual rate of dividends 0% and a risk free interest rate of .27%.
-In addition, the Company has recognized other income of \$24,422 representing the change in fair value of this derivative liability.
-We marked this derivative liability to fair value at December 31, 2011 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.25, a volatility of 151.49% over the remaining 1.92 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.
+In addition, the Company has recognized other income of \$24,422 representing the change in fair value of this derivative liability as of December 31, 2011.
+The derivative liability was marked to fair value at December 31, 2011 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.25, a volatility of 151.49% over the remaining 1.92 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.

-On April 4, 2012, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$496,375 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.29, an expected volatility of 143.36% over the remaining 1.66 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.
+On April 4, 2012, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$496,375 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.29, an expected volatility of 143.36% over the remaining 1.66 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.

-On May 8, 2012, as part of the HEP Investments agreement, as a result of reaching certain funding thresholds, the Company was required to record an additional derivative liability of \$507,916 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.29, an expected volatility of 140.93% over the remaining 1.57 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.
+On May 8, 2012, in connection with the HEP Investments agreement, as a result of reaching certain funding thresholds which entitled HEP Investments to additional shares of common stock, the Company was required to record an additional derivative liability of \$507,916 utilizing the Black-Scholes method of valuation using the following assumptions: closing stock price of \$.29, an expected volatility of 140.93% over the remaining 1.57 year contractual life of the note, an annual rate of dividends of 0%, and a risk free rate of .25%.